meshtastic/firmware/docs/radio-settings.md

 ## Data-rates

-Various data-rates are selectable when configuring a channel and are inversely proportional to the theoretical range of the devices:
+Various data-rates are selectable when configuring a channel and are inversely proportional to the theoretical range of the devices.

+Considerations:

+* Spreading Factor
+* * Each step up in Spreading Factor dobules the airtime to transmit.
+* * Each step up in Spreading Factor adds about 2.5db extra link budget.
+* Bandwidth
+* * Each doubling of the bandwidth is almost 3db less link budget.
+* Coding Rate
+* * Increasing coding rate increases reliability while decrasing data-rate.
+* * 4/5 - 1.25x overhead
+* * 4/6 - 1.5x overhead
+* * 4/7 - 1.75x overhead
+* * 4/8 - 2x overhead

+Predefined Channels:

 | Channel setting            | Alt Channel Name | Data-rate            | SF / Symbols | Coding Rate | Bandwidth |
 |:---------------------------|:-----------------|:---------------------|:-------------|:------------|:----------|